-- Set mobile electronic devices to “Do Not Disturb” mode, which prevents notifications from coming through while the user is in a vehicle.
+- Set mobile electronic devices to “Do Not Disturb” mode, which prevents texts, calls and notifications from coming through while the user is in a vehicle.

-- Use the new law as an educational opportunity.
-Talk with your teenage driver about the dangers of driving while distracted – including using cell phones, eating and manipulating the radio while behind the wheel.
+- Talk with your teenage driver about the dangers of driving while distracted – including the risks of using cell phones, eating and manipulating the radio while behind the wheel.
 Remind teens that driving requires all your attention.

 What is distracted driving?